manuelbomi/An-Approach-to-Enterprise-Integration-of-Generative-AI-Models-Using-OpenWebUI-and-Ollama-on-Docker/README.md

 Reliably architecting databases is very crucial for designing efficient data analytics systems.
 After selecting the software and

 > [!NOTE]
-> In some companies, the duties or tasks
----
-Ollama supports several state of the art Gen AI models.
-Interested readers can check the entire repertoire at the Ollama model homepage _(https://ollama.com/search)_
+> Ollama supports several state of the art Gen AI models.
+Interested readers can check the entire repertoire at the Ollama model homepage _(https://ollama.com/search)_.
 Some eamples are shown in the two figures below:

 ---
 ![Image](https://github.com/user-attachments/assets/893d66fb-0078-4b99-8295-08958a4030b3)
 ---